What is an elopement — should we elope?

 If you decide to elope on your own, there are lots of lovely ways to include your friends and family in your elopement without them actually being there on the day.
 You can celebrate with them at an engagement party or cocktails night.
 They can help you find your perfect elopement dress or outfit.
 They can donate a special family keepsake (perhaps a necklace, broach or watch for you to wear on the day).
 We often suggest that couples invite their loved ones to write a card or letter for them to open on their wedding day (you can also write them one in return), this can be really beautiful and moving.

-Following their big day, couples who choose to elope can share their celebration over following days and weeks by joining family for a meal or friends.
+After their big day, couples who choose to elope can share their celebration over following weeks and months with family and friends.
 So, essentially, couples have a very personal, private elopement ceremony and a day that’s totally focussed on them, then a meal/family gathering, then some form of kick-ass party with their mates.
 All the elements of a traditional wedding, just not all crammed into the same day—none of the stress, and three times the fun!
 It’s also a great opportunity for couples to share their elopement experience through their photographs.

 3) Are elopements cheaper than traditional weddings?